 |hope college > csi|

 Hope sponsors a set of workshops to let you expore inquiry based science, math and engineering topics which are easily integrated into your classroom.
-Taught by Hope STEM faculty, the workshops will give you hands-on experience with the topic and provide a forum to discuss with other teachers how to incorporate into your classroom.
+Developed in partnership with Hope STEM faculty, the workshops will give you hands-on experience with the topic and provide a forum to discuss with other teachers how to incorporate into your classroom.

 Follow case studies in nuclear forensics to learn hands-on science exploration techniques in physics and chemistry.
 Participants will explore a range of topics including measuring ionizing radiation from various sources, radiation of everyday sources, and gamma spectroscopy.
 Through scenarios based on historical events, students analyze radioactive clues to determine what occurred and what further action could be taken.